That tax reform that happened at the end of 2017 was a doozy.

-The Best Tax-Advantaged Stock Options for Employees
+The Best Tax-Advantaged Stock Options for Employees: ISOs are the Way to Go

 Previously, incentive stock options, or ISOs, offered the best course for employees concerned about tax ramifications.
-Under the new tax laws, ISOs continue to offer the best tax advantage for you as compared to non-qualified stock options (NQSOs) or restricted stock options (RSUs).
+Under the new tax laws, ISOs continue to offer the best tax advantage for you as compared to non-qualified stock options (NQSOs) or restricted stock units (RSUs).

 That assumes, of course, that you meet the holding requirements for your ISOs.
 You can only take advantage of the LTCG rate one year from the date of exercise and two years from the grant date of the stock.